jakzo/BoneworksAsl/README.md

 [Here is a video](https://www.youtube.com/watch?v=-L4t130py9M) where the two LiveSplit instances on the left use the `openvr_api.dll` approach while the two on the right use the old `vrclient_x64.dll` memory pointer approach.

+## Credits

+Original version by Sychke.
+Currently maintained by jakzo.